History of Chicago in Timeline

 2008: Parking Meter System Lease

-In 2008, as Chicago struggled to close a growing budget deficit, the city agreed to a 75-year, $1.16 billion deal to lease its parking meter system to an operating company created by Morgan Stanley, called Chicago Parking Meters LLC.
+In 2008, Chicago agreed to a 75-year, $1.16 billion deal to lease its parking meter system to Chicago Parking Meters LLC, operated by Morgan Stanley.

-Until 2008, the Merchandise Mart, once the largest building in the world, had its own zip code.
+In 2008, the Merchandise Mart, previously the largest building in the world, lost its unique zip code.

-2010: Increase in Volume of Goods Transported via Rail
+2010: Increase in Volume of Imported and Exported Goods Transported Via Rail

 According to U.S. Department of Transportation, the volume of imported and exported goods transported via rail to, from, or through Chicago is forecast to increase nearly 150 percent between 2010 and 2040.